 Course to run again following high praise from European Heat Pump Association, Mitsubishi Heavy Industries and Ernst and Young.

-Following the unparalleled success of the Project Management course in London earlier this year, the European Centre of Technology (ECT) will next hold the same course at Edinburgh Napier University in September.
+Following the unparalleled success of the Project Management course in London earlier this year, the European Centre of Technology (ECT) will next hold the same course at the University of London in 2018.
 The ECT is a leading provider of cutting edge training for successful modern Project Management, and this course ensures that participants are equipped and confident in applying skills, methods and processes as effectively as possible to their professional ventures.

 Effective Project Management is an indispensable skill for ambitious professionals across all sectors, including the renewable energy and related industries.
 Confident and results driven Project Managers are in high demand for a field growing as quickly as renewables, and individuals who can successfully foster Project Management skills will give themselves the professional edge.
 The ECT’s most recent Project Management course hosted participants from diverse industries, including Technology, Manufacturing and Professional Services, to name but a few.

 The European Heat Pump Association, which was represented by attendee Vincenzo Belletti, commented that the ECT course “was perfect for professional growth.”
 Belletti also praised the breadth of the course content, and it’s applicability to real-life work situations: “I gained a complete overview of how to face and understand the various scenarios of Project Management, and I will use these skills and concepts for my next project”.